andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 # Final questions

-*Q4.1* Do you have any final comments?
+*Q5.1* Do you have any additional comments?

 :   Multiline text field

 ---

-*Q4.2* May I contact you for any follow up questions?
+*Q5.2* May I contact you for any follow up questions?

 :   Single answer

     - Yes
     - No

-*Q4.3* Would you like to be notified of the results of this survey once it is completed?
+*Q5.3* Would you like to be notified of the results of this survey once it is completed?

 :   Single answer

     - Yes
     - No

-*Q4.4* Please provide an e-mail address I can use to contact you:
+*Q5.4* Please provide an e-mail address I can use to contact you:

 :   Text field